Bjarke Ingels Group: History

 In March 2017, BIG signed a lease for an office in the Brooklyn neighborhood Dumbo, keeping its Manhattan office at the same time.
 The firm, then 250 people in Manhattan's financial district, all moved to Dumbo.

-After an Instagram post showing that 11 of 12 partners at BIG were men, BIG CEO Sheela Maini Sogaard defend the firm's gender balance and stated they had created a "pipeline of diverse talent" that would eventually be "trickling up" into the partner group.
+After an Instagram post showing that 11 of 12 partners at BIG were men, BIG CEO Sheela Maini Sogaard defended the firm's gender balance and stated they had created a "pipeline of diverse talent" that would eventually be "trickling up" into the partner group.
+Today, the firm's Copenhagen, London, Barcelona and New York offices are led by female executives.

+In 2018, BIG's exhibition Formgiving launched, exploring how the world around us has taken shape - and has been given shape - from the past to the present.
+This was followed by the release of their book by the same name in 2020.

-In March 2018, BIG was named as the first high-profile architecture firm to be commissioned to design a public structure in Albania, specifically the replacement building for the aging National Theatre of Albania.
-Plans to demolish and replace the old national theater with a building by BIG resulted in the National Theatre Protest in Albania in 2019, as the old building was considered historic.
+In March 2018, BIG was named as the first high-profile architecture firm to be commissioned to design a public structure in Albania, specifically the replacement building for the aging National Theatre of Albania, which no longer served the needs of the theater's staff or audiences Plans to demolish and replace the old national theater with a building by BIG resulted in the National Theatre Protest in Albania in 2019, as the old building was considered historic by the opposition party.
 The demolition on 17 May 2020 resulted in continued protests and detainment of protestors by authorities.

-The company has met with criticism for designing for repressive regimes.
-The firm in 2019 designed renderings for Wildflower Studios, Robert De Niro's movie studio in Queens, New York.
+In 2019, the firm started to design the world's first vertical film studio, Wildflower Studios, Robert De Niro's movie studio in Queens, New York.

-BIG released a revision of its design proposal for the new Oakland Ballpark in February 2019, retaining its rooftop park with community access and developing "3.3 million square feet of housing, 1.5 million square feet of commercial and office space, a hotel and a performance center in the area surrounding the stadium."
-They've also worked on zoo enclosures.
-It was building a city layout for Toyota in January 2020, to replace a former factory site near Mount Fuji.
-In February 2020, BIG took its first sofa design commission, for a Danish furniture company.
+BIG released a revision of its design proposal for the new Oakland Ballpark in February 2019, retaining its rooftop park with community access.
+They've also worked on zoo enclosures, including Panda House at the Copenhagen Zoo.

+BIG announced that it was designing a masterplan for a new city for Toyota in January 2020, on a former factory site near Mount Fuji.

 In July 2021, BIG added seven additional partners for a total of 24: Andy Young, Lorenzo Boddi, João Albuquerque, Douglass Alligood, Lars Larsen, Giulia Frittoli, and Daria Pahhota.

-In 2022, construction concluded on two Quito-based projects designed by BIG and Moshe Safdie's firm Safdie Architects.
-Commissioned by Quito developer Uribe Schwarzkopf, the neighboring towers known as Qorner and Iqon rise 24 and 32 floors respectively.
+BIG also opened its London office near Liverpool Street in the city center.
+In 2021, BIG was awarded the National Juneteenth Museum, dedicated to preserving the history of Juneteenth and legacy of freedom, in Fort Worth, Texas.